NullVoxPopuli/react-vs-ember/event-handling/README.md

   // However, the reason actions in components are placed in an
   // actions object is because @ember/component has a fairly large
   // public api, and by idiomatically defining actions in the
-  // actions object, it removes the change of naming collisions.
+  // actions object, it removes the chance of naming collisions.
   // For example, if someone wanted to declare a destroy action as
   // destroy = () => { /* behavior */ }, that would break the
   // rendering process because the component couldn't be destroyed.